curl/curl/docs/CHECKSRC.md

 - `TABS`: TAB characters are not allowed!

-- `TRAILINGSPACE`: Trailing white space on the line
+- `TRAILINGSPACE`: Trailing whitespace on the line

 - `TYPEDEFSTRUCT`: we frown upon (most) typedefed structs